Cohabitation Agreement Lawyers Edmonton

 What is Included in a Cohabitation Agreement?

-There is a lot of flexibility regarding what can be included in a cohabitation agreement.
-A cohabitation agreement is a contract and parties have broad discretion as to how they choose to govern their affairs in accordance with the terms of the contract as long as the terms are not restricted by law or policy.
+There is flexibility regarding what can be included in a cohabitation agreement.
+People have discretion as to how they choose to govern their affairs in accordance with the terms of the cohabitation agreement as long as the terms are not restricted by law or policy.

 - Property Division: A cohabitation agreement can outline what property is being retained by each party after separation.
 In many cases people choose to keep the property they came into the relationship with as separate property and divide the property accumulated together equally.
 In other cases, people may choose to keep their finances completely separate.